h2non/bootstrap-sass-src/README.md

 ## Documentation

-SASS Bootstrap's docs are built using [Jekyll](http://jekyllrb.com) and hosted on [GitHub Pages](http://alademann.github.com/sass-bootstrap/).
-To view our docs locally, you'll need to [install Jekyll](https://github.com/mojombo/jekyll/wiki/install) to run a local server.
+SASS Bootstrap's docs are built using [Jekyll](http://jekyllrb.com) and hosted on [GitHub Pages](http://pages.github.com/).
+To view the [Sass Bootstrap Docs](http://alademann.github.com/sass-bootstrap/) locally, you'll need to [install Jekyll](https://github.com/mojombo/jekyll/wiki/install) to run a local server.

-### Running Jekyll locally alongside SASS / Compass
+### Running Jekyll locally alongside Sass / Compass

-We have SASS set up to compile static CSS into the directory that Jekyll "watches" when instructed to automatically regenerate.
+We have [Sass](http://sass-lang.com) set up to compile static CSS into the directory that Jekyll "watches" when instructed to automatically regenerate.
 If you are wanting to view documentation locally at ```localhost:9001```, we recommend uncommenting the ```auto: --auto``` instruction in ```_config.yml```.
-This way, when running ```compass watch```, the updated CSS files injected into the directory Jekyll is watching will force regeneration of your static documentation files.
+This way, when running ```$ compass watch```, the updated CSS files injected into the directory Jekyll is watching will force regeneration of your static documentation files.

 You should also comment out the remote url instruction in ```_config.yml``` and uncomment the local ```url: /``` declaration so that the dynamic ```{{ site.url }}``` tags in the Jekyll templates will generate URLs that will work on your rig.